COVID-19 Information for Georgia (November 13)

 - Are commercial flights operating?
 Yes (limited)

-- Regular commercial air travel to Georgia remains suspended through at least October 31, though some flights are operating.
+- Regular commercial air travel to Georgia remains suspended, though some flights are operating.
 The Georgian Government maintains a website that tracks incoming and outgoing flights available each month.
 These are not guarantees that any given flight will operate but should be used for traveler guidance only.

-- Travel outside of Georgia by vehicle generally is not permitted at this time, but exit by U.S. citizens via land at the Sarpi border crossing into Turkey or by the sea on ferries from Batumi is possible.
+- Exit from Georgia by U.S. citizens via land at the Sarpi border crossing into Turkey or by the sea on ferries from Batumi is possible.
 Travelers may be subject to health screening and/or quarantine regulations when entering another country.
 Always check each country’s current policies on entry or transit before making any travel plans, using that country’s online guidance or the COVID-19 Country Specific Information updated by the U.S. Embassy in that country.

 - Is public transportation operating?
 Yes